Miami Photography Locations

 If you need ideas for Miami photography locations, below are some options.
 I am open to any ideas you may have – please contact me to let me know what you have in mind!

 Miami Beach, Florida

 South Pointe Park is a great spot in South Beach.
-It is a large park with greenery, palm trees, hills and rocks lining the bay and ocean.
-It is next to a beautiful beach with a large expanse of sand.
-South Pointe Park is a very picturesque spot that is quintessential Miami with the best of both worlds – the beach and greenery!
+It has a nice park with with tropical greenery that is adjacent to a beautiful, expansive beach.
+South Pointe Park is a very picturesque spot that is quintessential Miami.
 Check out this engagement session before sunset and this family session at sunrise.
 You can also see all the sessions on the blog that were taken there.

 A small, yet beautiful, botanical gardens in the heart of South Beach.
-It’s right next to the Convention Center and just a 5-10 minute walk to Lincoln Road Mall.
-Even great for little kids – it has a cute red bridge that runs over a little pond with fish – great to capture the little ones attention!
-This green living space is a great spot for family or engagement photos.
+There are different sections such as a Japanese garden, native garden, edible garden and several ponds with turtles, koi and cichlids.
+The gardens is a great spot for family or couple sessions.
 Check out some photo sessions from Miami Beach Botanical Gardens on the blog.
 There is a $50 fee to photograph here.

 Pine Tree Park is a small park in Miami Beach with a lot of trees providing shade.
 Photo sessions here can be scheduled in the late morning or early afternoon because of the ample shade so we don’t have to deal with the harsh, mid-day sun.
 It is also a popular spot for dogs – just something to be aware of 🙂 Here is a family newborn session that was taken at Pine Tree Park.